d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] migrate GpaCalc to new Functional library
 - [x] add unit tests for new Fork and IterateUntil functions
 - [x] migrate GeneratePassword to new Functional library
+- [x] migrate UnitConverter to new Functional library
+- [x] migrate the TerminalAppTemplate to new Functional library
+- [ ] add unit tests for StateExtensions functions
+- [ ] move remaining code to App.Common.2
+- [ ] refactor Apps.Repositories to new Functional library
+- [ ] migrate WealthTracker to new Functional library
-- [ ] migrate UnitConverter to new Functional library
+- [ ] migrate BudgetTracker to new Functional library
+- [ ] delete App.Common and rename App.Common.2